Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_Arduino_Nano_RP2040_Connect/README.md

 1. Install the Azure SDK for Embedded C library.

     - Navigate to **Tools > Manage Libraries**.
     - Search for the **'azure-sdk-for-c'** library.
-Install the latest version.
+    - Install the latest version.

 1. Install Arduino Mbed OS Nano Boards support in the Arduino IDE.
 [Full instructions can be found here.](https://docs.arduino.cc/hardware/nano-rp2040-connect)

     - Navigate to **Tools > Board > Board Manager**.
     - Search for **'RP2040'** and install the **Arduino Mbed OS Nano Boards** core.
-    - Always install the latest version.
+    - Install the latest version.

       *Note: This process may take several minutes.*

 1. Nagivate to **Tools > Board > Arduino Mbed OS Nano Boards** and select **'Arduino Nano RP2040 Connect'**.

 1. Install WiFiNINA library for the Nano RP2040 Embedded C SDK sample.

     - Navigate to **Tools > Manage Libraries**.
     - Search for the **'WiFiNINA'** library.
-Install the latest version.
+    - Install the latest version.

       *Note: This process may take several minutes.*

 1. If this is your first time using the Nano RP2040 Connect, [follow these instructions to update the WiFi firmware on the Nano RP2040 Connect](https://docs.arduino.cc/tutorials/nano-rp2040-connect/rp2040-upgrading-nina-firmware).